 Step 8: Pay Tuition for Your First Semester

 All students must pay their financial bills on time to avoid additional charges and/or holds on your course registration, etc. Please visit the Student Accounts website for additional information.
 You can also contact them directly via email (email@example.com) if you need assistance.

 Step 8: Register for New Student Orientation and Sign up for a Mandatory SEVIS Check-In

 Log into the ISSS Portal and upload a copy of your I-20 or DS-2019, passport and visa stamp prior to your arrival at Vanderbilt.
-Copies of these documents are needed to complete your Immigration Check-in.
+Copies of these documents are needed to complete your SEVIS Check-in.
 You will do this through the New Student/Scholar Document Upload application.